aelbouss/cpp_pool/readme.md

 # CPP MODULES
-##                     just a playground to descover cpp
+##                     just a playground to discover cpp